Skip to content

 You will be joining a lively community of writers and industry professionals, where you will have the opportunity to develop your work.
 You will receive considerable tutor and peer support in specialisms you will select from a variety of genres, including fiction, poetry, children’s and young adult fiction, and writing for stage, radio and screen.
 You will also engage with a wide range of industry professionals, and have the opportunity to develop projects, while working in one of England’s four UNESCO Cities of Literature.

-• 73% of NTU’s research in English Language and Literature was assessed to be world-leading or internationally excellent - REF2021.
+• 73% of NTU’s research in English Language and Literature was assessed to be world-leading or internationally excellent in REF2021.

-• Our close links to the publishing and editing industries provide you with networking opportunities and the chance to meet publishers, editors and agents.
+• Our close links to the publishing and editing industries provide you with networking opportunities with publishers, editors and agents, and we teach you how to put your best foot forward.

 What you’ll study

 The course invites you to develop your writing strengths by providing a framework within which you can discuss your own and each other’s work.
 At the heart of the course are small group workshops in your chosen specialisms, and a series of workshop-lectures given by staff, visiting writers, agents, and other industry professionals.
-Guest speakers have included Gwendoline Riley, Carol Leeming, Michael Schmidt, David Almond, Alan Hollinghurst, Kathleen Jamie, Jackie Kay, Alan Jenkins, Alison Moore, Carrie Etter, and Michèle Roberts.
-Establishing important links with the publishing and editing industries, you will work closely with tutors, all experienced and current writers with excellent publication and production records, to develop your work to an excellent standard.
+Recent guest speakers have included Gwendoline Riley, Carol Leeming, Michael Schmidt, David Almond, Alan Hollinghurst, Kathleen Jamie, Jackie Kay, Alan Jenkins, Alison Moore, Carrie Etter, Sandeep Mahal and Michèle Roberts, among many others.
+Establishing important links with the publishing and editing industries, you will work closely with tutors, all experienced and highly active writers with excellent publication and production records, to develop your creative work to an excellent standard and prepare you to navigate the intricacies of the literary industries and literary marketplace.

 This course is divided into modules which are separately taught and assessed.
 You will choose two options, and take two core modules.
 Most assignments for each module require you to present a piece of original creative writing, accompanied by a critical or editorial discussion.